shivasiddharth/GassistPi/README.md

 6. "From the API and services" option, select library and in the search bar type youtube, select "YouTube Data API v3" API and click on "ENABLE".
 7. In the API window, click on "All API Credentials" and in the drop down, make sure to have a tick (check mark) against the API Key that you just generated.

+**Note: The same API key can be used for Kickstarter Tracking, but Custom Search API must be added to the project in the cloud console.**

 Music streaming has been enabled for both OK-Google and Custom hotwords/wakewords.